A Bookworm's Travel Guide to St. Augustine

 Check out these famous literary heritage sites and the well-known books connected with their writers.

-Marjorie Kinnan Rawlings State Park & Cross Creek
+Majorie Kinnan Rawlings State Park & Cross Creek

 Her home at Cross Creek was gifted for preservation after her death in 1997.
 The integrity of the building is as it was when she owned it.
 You can see the front porch where she would sit and type some of her classic stories, and an exhibit case shows off her publications, including foreign translations.

-Beluthahatchee & The Klan Unmasked by Stetson Kennedy
+Beluthahatchee & The Clan by Stetson Kennedy

 Stetson Kennedy was an award-winning writer and activist who infiltrated the Ku Klux Klan and gave the world a compelling account called The Klan Unmasked.
 Like Rawlings, he also spent a great deal of his life in Northeast Florida, including his last years at his home called Beluthahatchee.
 Woody Guthrie also got a lot of inspiration for his work at this site, and as a result, you can find two literary plaques here from Friends of Libraries.